 7. Any student who has exceeded 18 credit hours without the approval of the Office of the Dean is subject at any time to have the number of courses in his/her schedule reduced in order to achieve the appropriate course load.
-Any student on probation and/or returning from suspension is restricted to a total of 13 credit hours until he/she has earned a cumulative grade point average of at least a 2.0.
+Any student on Probation and/or returning from Suspension is restricted to a total of 13 credit hours until the student has earned a cumulative grade point average of at least a 2.0.